 Also in this post we will go over:

-- The size of a full-grown Standard Goldendoodle, Medium Goldendoodle, Mini Goldendoodle and Petite Goldendoodle.
+• The full-grown size of the Standard Goldendoodle, Medium Goldendoodle, Mini Goldendoodle and Petite Goldendoodle.

-The adult size of your goldendoodle will have a lot to do with which size category you choose.
-Goldendoodles can be found in five sizes; standard, medium, mini, toy or petite and teacup.
+The size of your Goldendoodle as an adult is largely influenced by the size category you select.
+Goldendoodles come in five distinct sizes: standard, medium, mini, toy or petite, and teacup.

 1. Size determined by Poodle type